Careers

 • Knowledge of the importance of family members being part of the care team

-• Competent in computer programs; Microsoft Office, Teams, Zoom and Dropbox
+• Competent in computer programs; Microsoft Office, Teams, SharePoint and Zoom, with experience using Excel, and customer relationship management (CRM) systems an asset

 Compensation and benefits: